 Imaging tests can evaluate the hemangioma and surrounding structures.
 These may include: CT scanMRI scanAngiography

-If the hemangioma is causing problems your doctor may recommend one or more of the following treatments: Dressings to help prevent infections in ulcerated areas of the skin and control oozing
+If the hemangioma is causing problems, one or more of the following treatments may be advised: Dressings to help prevent infections in ulcerated areas of the skin and to control oozing

 Medication may include:

-Acetaminophen for pain reliefSteroids, vincristine, or beta blockers to help shrink the hemangiomaTopical ointments to help with wound healing and pain reliefAntibiotics may speed healing with or without the presence of a bacterial infectionSurgery—particularly for hemangiomas that are causing pain, or problems with sight or breathingLasers—most effective on superficial hemangiomas
+Acetaminophen for pain reliefBeta blockers, steroids, or vincristine (rarely) to help shrink the hemangiomaTopical ointments to help with wound healing and pain reliefAntibiotics may speed healing with or without the presence of a bacterial infectionSurgery—particularly for hemangiomas that are causing pain, or problems with sight or breathingLasers—most effective on superficial hemangiomas

 There are no current guidelines to prevent hemangiomas because their cause is unknown.